ryosuzuki/toio-sketch/README.md

 For example, `https://10.0.1.2:3000/toio-sketch` with your iPad or Android device.
 Just ignore the warning and visit the website anyway.

+Replace `index.html` with `index-8thwall.html` when using iPad or Android.
+When developing and debugging with the desktop machine, replace `index.html` with `index-desktop.html`

 ## Instructions to test